-We have audited the accompanying Statement of Fiduciary Net Position of the San Joaquin County Employees' Retirement Association (SJCERA), a pension trust fund of the County of San Joaquin, as of December 31, 2023; the Statement of Changes in Fiduciary Net Position for the fiscal year then ended; and the related notes to the basic financial statements, which collectively comprise SJCERA's basic financial statements as listed in the table of contents.
-We have also audited the Schedule of Cost Sharing Employer Allocations and the Schedule of Employer Pension Amounts Allocated by Cost Sharing Plan totals for all entities of the columns titled net pension is liability, total deferred outflows of resources, total deferred inflows of resources, and total pension expense excluding that attributable to employer-paid member contributions (specified column totals) as of and for the fiscal year ended December 31, 2023, listed as other information in the table of contents.
+We have audited the accompanying Statement of Fiduciary Net Position of the San Joaquin County Employees' Retirement Association (SJCERA), a pension trust fund of the County of San Joaquin, as of December 31, 2024; the Statement of Changes in Fiduciary Net Position for the fiscal year then ended; and the related notes to the basic financial statements, which collectively comprise SJCERA's basic financial statements as listed in the table of contents.
+We have also audited the Schedule of Cost Sharing Employer Allocations and the Schedule of Employer Pension Amounts Allocated by Cost Sharing Plan totals for all entities of the columns titled net pension liability, total deferred outflows of resources, total deferred inflows of resources, and total pension expense (specified column totals) as of and for the fiscal year ended December 31, 2024, listed as other information in the table of contents.

-In our opinion, the basic financial statements and other information referred to above present fairly, in all material respects, the fiduciary net position of SJCERA as of December 31, 2023; its changes in fiduciary net position for the fiscal year then ended; the Schedule of Cost Sharing Employer Allocations; and the Schedule of Employer Pension Amounts Allocated by Cost Sharing Plan totals for all entities of the columns titled net pension liability, total deferred outflows of resources, total deferred inflows of resources, and total pension expense excluding that attributable to employer-paid member contributions (specified column totals) as of and for the fiscal year ended December 31, 2023, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the basic financial statements and other information referred to above present fairly, in all material respects, the fiduciary net position of SJCERA as of December 31, 2024; its changes in fiduciary net position for the fiscal year then ended; the Schedule of Cost Sharing Employer Allocations; and the Schedule of Employer Pension Amounts Allocated by Cost Sharing Plan totals for all entities of the columns titled net pension liability, total deferred outflows of resources, total deferred inflows of resources, and total pension expense (specified column totals) as of and for the fiscal year ended December 31, 2024, in accordance with accounting principles generally accepted in the United States of America.